alaindet/learn-angular/README.md

-This repository serves as a centralized deposit to gather tips and tricks I find while learning Angular 2+
+This is my sandbox repository to try out tips, tricks and learning projects about **Angular 2+**, **RxJS** and more.
+I'm happy to share my thoughts and discoveries here.
+See you!